Atlanta Erb's Palsy Lawyer

 What Are the Symptoms of Erb’s Palsy?

 Erb's palsy is characterized by weakness or paralysis of the arm and/or shoulder.
-The baby may be unable to move the affected arm and may not have a Moro reflex on that side.
-The Moro reflex is an involuntary reaction that causes newborns to open their arms wide and then close them again, often in response to a loud noise or sudden movement.
+The baby may be unable to move the affected arm and may not have a Moro reflex.
+The Moro reflex is an involuntary reaction that causes newborns to open their arms wide and close them again, often in response to a loud noise or sudden movement.
 If the baby does not have a Moro reflex on one side, it may be a sign of Erb's palsy.

 Other symptoms of Erb's palsy may include: